 Florida's conservation land depends on fire for diversity.

-The Nature Conservancy supports the safe and ecologically appropriate use of fire in Florida, where almost 70 percent of the state’s 9 million acres of conservation land depends on fire to maintain its diversity of plant and animal life.
+The Nature Conservancy supports the safe and ecologically appropriate use of fire in Florida, where almost 70 percent of the state’s 9 million acres of public conservation land depend on fire to maintain its diversity of plant and animal life.
 Private landowners are important partners, as many of their lands require fire as well.

 Fire Program Hits "Million" Milestone

 Long ago, when Florida was free of roads and houses, fire was a normal occurrence.
-Bolts of lightning would start a wildfire that meandered along, stopping at rivers or wetlands.
-This natural pattern has been interrupted by the steady growth of development, often cutting through fire-dependent landscapes.
+Bolts of lightning would start a fire that meandered along, stopping at rivers or wetlands.
+This natural pattern has since been interrupted by the steady growth of development, often cutting through fire-dependent landscapes.
 As a result, some conservation lands have not been burned for decades.
-So, the Conservancy’s Florida Fire Team performs prescribed fires (also called controlled burns) to help keep nature in better balance, restoring the regenerative and vital process to the land.
+So, TNC's Florida Fire Team will lead or assist with prescribed fires (also called controlled burns) to help keep nature in better balance, restoring the regenerative and vital process to the land.

-Fire helps keep non-native, invasive species in check and natural areas from becoming overgrown.
+Fire can also help keep non-native, invasive species in check and natural areas from becoming overgrown.
 Regular prescribed fire may reduce the intensity of a wildfire by reducing fuel loads such as dead limbs and leaves.

 The Burn Begins

 Prescribed fire is conducted by a team of highly skilled and experienced professionals.
-A “burn boss” organizes and supervises the event around a written plan and schedule.
+A “burn boss” organizes and supervises the event based on a written plan and schedule.
 Strict safety procedures protect the crew, nearby residents and private property.
 Conditions such as weather, wind and drought factors factors are monitored continuously by the Burn Boss, and must be within the parameters of the Prescription before the burn is implemented.
 Chelsea MacKenzie, the Land Management Specialist for the Central Florida Program, explains the process in the video below.

-Some staff will light a line of fire using drip torches.
-Others drive trucks carrying supplies and water to be used as a control agent.
+Some staff will light a line of fire using drip torches or other ignition devices.
+Others drive trucks carrying supplies and water to be used to control or supress fire.
 ATVs and even helicopters or trained horses may be on site, along with specialized tools.
 All of this equipment allows for the careful application of fire and water at the right time, resulting in the fire being “shepherded” across the Burn Unit.

 Native animals escape